MichaelChirico/teaching/xian_2016/301_micro/course_page.md

-# Intermediate Microeconomics, Summer 2016
+% Intermediate Micro @ NAIS, Summer 2016

 Welcome to the course page!
 I'll post the syllabus and problem sets here.